mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## High availability

 To synchronize the configuration state across multiple replicas, MaxScale stores the configuration externally in a MariaDB table and conducts periodic polling across all replicas.
-By default, this table is `mysql.maxscale_config`, but this can be configured by the user as well as the synchronization interval.
+By default, the table `mysql.maxscale_config` is used, but this can be configured by the user as well as the synchronization interval.

-Another important consideration regarding HA is that only one monitor can be running to prevent conflicts.
+Another important consideration regarding HA is that only one monitor can be running at a time in order to prevent conflicts.
 This can be achieved via cooperative locking, which can be configured by the user.
 Refer to [MaxScale docs](https://mariadb.com/docs/server/architecture/components/maxscale/monitors/mariadbmon/use-cooperative-locking-ha-maxscale-mariadb-monitor/) for more information.

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1